-Last week, I went back to my favourite city in England – Manchester.
-It holds a special place in my heart as my university city, and the place where I bought my first property.
+Last week, I went back to my favorite city in England – Manchester.
+It holds a special place in my heart as my university city and the place where I bought my first property.

-Oh, and did I mention, many of the sights and museums are completely FREE, making Manchester a great student or budget travellers destination. 😉
+Oh, and did I mention, many of the sights and museums are completely FREE, making Manchester a great student or budget travelers destination. 😉

 Getting to Manchester

 If you are coming from abroad, the best thing to do is fly into Manchester Airport.
 Public transport from the airport is excellent.
 You will probably get to Manchester Piccadilly by train from Manchester airport.
 There are several train stations in Manchester – most trains come into Manchester Piccadilly, the largest and the main train station in Manchester.